 The east auto tour is two miles long and allows you to see cuts, fills, and culverts.

 I recommend you don’t do this with littles.
-If you have little ones, I would stick with the museum and the surrounding area, and the engine house.
-But if you are have older children or are there with adult history buffs, the tour helps give context to how amazing it was to finish the transcontinental railroad.
+If you have little ones, I would stick with the museum, the surrounding area, and the engine house.
+But if you have older children or adults who love history, the tour helps give context to how amazing it was to finish the transcontinental railroad.
 It was an amazing feat!